 Later in the week, the students shared their adventures in triangle groups and practiced using the “2 Stars and a Wish” routine for their stories.

-If you’re not familiar with this routine, after a student shares, the other students offer 2 items they liked or found interesting about what the student had written about (2 stars) and then ask question about what was written.
+If you’re not familiar with this routine, after a student shares, the other students offer 2 items they liked or found interesting about what the student had written about (2 stars) and then ask a question about what was written.

 Now let’s move on to…

 Do you have any “must do” activities for the first week of school?
 Our MUST DO activity for math is our “How we Go Home” Chart

 Seriously guys… this thing has saved me from confusion and frustration through the years!
 To begin our discussion on how we get home at the end of the day, I love to read the book, “This is the Way We Go to School”.